Welcome to Shark Class!

-P.E will be on a Tuesday and Friday so please make sure full PE kit is in school for these days.
+P.E will be on a Monday and Tuesday so please make sure full PE kit is in school for these days.

 The children are lucky to have Mrs Stone for outdoor P.E. on a Tuesday.
-Miss Lyndley will take the indoor session on a Friday.
+Mr Cain will take the indoor session on a Monday.

 Check out this link to the Book Trust's Great Books Guide!